Becoming a Certified Care Manager

 So you think you might like to become a certified care manager…

 A care manager assesses a patient's long- and short-term needs and works with professional caregivers to plan a program that addresses those needs.
-These managers' job duties cover five main areas: assessing and identifying client strengths and needs, establishing a plan of care, implementing a care plan, monitoring a patient's progress and acting professionally.
+Care managers' job duties cover five main areas: assessing and identifying client strengths and needs, establishing a plan of care, implementing a care plan, monitoring a patient's progress, and acting professionally.
 Travel to meet with clients is often necessary.

 |Degree Level||A minimum of an associate's degree or RN diploma is required for certification|

 |Degree Fields||A field related to care management, which includes rehabilitation, registered nursing, public health, human services, psychology, gerontology, counseling, and social work|

 |Licensure or Certification||Some employers require a nursing license; certification is available through the National Academy of Certified Care Managers|

 |Key Skills||Communication, observation, counseling, coordination, interpersonal, critical-thinking, interviewing, and document analysis skills|

 The National Academy of Certified Care Managers (NACCM) requires that applicants have at least either an associate's degree in social work, counseling, nursing, public health or a comparable discipline or an RN diploma to be eligible for certification.
 Associate's degree programs in social and community health usually require completion of coursework and a field experience.
 Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, and social welfare programs.

 RN diploma programs require approximately one year to complete.
 Classes in these programs cover topics like anatomy, physiology, microbiology, nutrition, psychology, and chemistry.
 All states require nurses to be licensed, generally by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) offered by the National Council State Boards of Nursing.